 - Irregular periods

 After menopause, women may experience weight gain, bone density changes, and other physical symptoms.
 Managing these symptoms can reduce your risk factors for other diseases.
-Visit WomensHealth.gov/Menopause to learn more about menopause and recommended treatments.
+Learn more about and recommended treatments.

 - Exercise